PKilgarriff/daily-diary-app/README.md

   - pass with minimal implementation
     - expected string hard-coded in controller
 - Set up config.ru and spec_helper to run DiaryApp
+- Refactor to use index.erb view instead of hard-coded string in controller
+- Returned to User Stories now that basic setup is complete, beginning with [Must Haves](/user_stories.md#must-have)

+## Diagramming